cristiean/Hello_World/README.md

 ## Other people involved
 - Event organisers
-- Word-spreaders (e.g. mayor, school director, priest, businesses around the area)
+- Word-spreaders (e.g. mayor, school director, priest, local businesses)

 ## Budget and funding
 - Would potentially need laptops for some attendees